Kerr1291/Crossroads/README.md

   * Display mod authors and version information
   * Display/Check mod versions and links
   * Display mod readme files in a viewer
+  * Change the "Update" button to say "Apply" or something more clear
+  * Have unapplied changes in the mod list show as highlighted a specific color

 ...and more?